zaphosting/docs/docs/legal-use-brand-assets.md

 ## Introduction

-In general, we support ideas and creative concepts based on ZAP-Hosting's brand assets (i.e. ZAP-Hosting's trademarks, logos, trade dress, websites, copyrighted designs, original content or other brand assets).
-However, we are obliged to protect our reputation and brand identity.
+At ZAP-Hosting, we believe in the power of creativity and ideas in regards to our brand assets.
+We are an enthusiatic, playful brand that has a sense of humour.

+However, we are also obligated to ensure that our brand is used in a reputable way in order to protect our brand identity and reputation.

+For this reason, we have a wide range of guidelines in regards to using our brand assets to make sure that that we are represented appropriately which you must follow via [our Branding site](http://zap-hosting.com/branding).

 :::info
-You can find our permitted logos [here](https://zap-hosting.com/branding)
+We have a dedicated [Branding site](https://zap-hosting.com/branding) which allows you to access our guidelines, press kit and general information regarding our awesome brand!
 :::

 By using brand assets from ZAP-Hosting, you agree to respect and follow these guidelines, the ZAP-Hosting Terms of Use and all other rules and policies of ZAP-Hosting (including individually discussed special terms and exceptions).